Author: Angela Warm, Seasonal Health Editor

 - Move Your Body.
 Preferably outdoors for a minimum of 30 minutes every day, as the fresh air and natural sunlight is good for your immune system.
 If you can’t get out, do something, anything to get your heart rate up.

 - Make Sleep a Priority!
 Lack of sleep negatively impacts your immune system.
 Studies show that people who don’t get quality sleep are more likely to get sick after being exposed to a virus.
 Lack of sleep can also affect how fast you recover if you do get sick.

 - Take a multivitamin: While nothing can replace a healthy diet, it can be challenging to get all the vitamins and nutrients met in our daily diet.
 Take a high quality supplement to help fill in the gaps.

 - Meditate: Meditation creates a positive mental environment for the immune system to flourish.
 Studies show it can boost antibodies and improve your response to potential illness.

 - Reduce Toxins: Chemicals are everywhere from the food we eat to the products we put in and on our body.
 And don’t get me started on cleaning products.
 Seek out natural alternatives that are not only good for your planet but better for your immune system.

 These tips are not meant to overwhelm you, but to give you some great ideas on areas you can work on to naturally boost your immune system.
-There is no reason to live in fear when you can be in the driver’s seat this winter.
+There is no reason to live in fear, when you can be in the driver’s seat this winter.
 Being healthy is about progress, not perfection.
-If you are looking for a proven framework to boost your immune system, check out my 30 day Immunity & Beyond Program .
+Check out my 5 Key Strategies to Boost Your Immune System eBook here .